google/ExoPlayer/guide.md

 files (`ExtractorMediaSource`).
 Examples of how to instantiate all four can be found in `PlayerActivity` in the ExoPlayer demo app.

+{% include infobox.html content="`MediaSource` instances are not designed to be re-used.
+If you want to prepare a player more than once with the same piece of media, use a new instance each time. %}

-In addition to the MediaSource implementations described above, the ExoPlayer library also provides `MergingMediaSource`, `LoopingMediaSource` and `ConcatenatingMediaSource`.
+In addition to the MediaSource implementations described above, the ExoPlayer library also provides `MergingMediaSource`, `LoopingMediaSource`, `ConcatenatingMediaSource` and `DynamicConcatenatingMediaSource`.
 These `MediaSource` implementations enable more complex playback functionality through composition.
 Some of the common use cases are described below.
 Note that although the following examples are described in the context of video playback, they apply equally to audio only playback too, and indeed to the playback of any supported media type(s).

 ### Side-loading a subtitle file ###